joemoose/dungeoneers.d20/docs/spells.md

 ## Miscasting a Spell

 Whenever you roll one or more **1s** when casting a spell, the spell parasitically drains your character’s own anima and mental energies.
-For each 1 rolled, in addition to using up an anima, the caster takes **d6** damage to their WIL and must roll a WIL check.
+For each 1 rolled, in addition to using up an anima from the tablet, the caster takes **d6** damage to their WIL and must roll a WIL check.
 If failed, the caster takes a *Dazed* constraint.

 The spell still manifests, though at a cost to the caster.